For the Joovy Nook, they took the customer feedback from the original Nook and made some cool changes — gotta love a company that listens to parents!

-The Nook folds up oh so easily; a simple pull of the lever and it collapses right quick — tray and all.
+Yes, the Nook folds up-oh-so easily: a simple pull of the lever and it collapses right quick — tray and all.
 Throw it in your trunk and head off to Grandma’s (and relax, she won’t get upset about her seats getting dirty from the baybeeees).

 I was skeptical about the “leatherette” seat cover and the straps being easy to clean, but I was happily surprised.
-My kids eat some messy foods, and these straps wipe clean with just a dishcloth.
-The seat does have seams and crevices, but it’s also easy to wipe down (to the ground…for the dog to eat…). <— Nod if you’ve been there.
+My kids are some messy eaters, and these straps wipe clean with just a dishcloth.
+The seat does have seams and crevices, but it’s also relatively easy to wipe down (to the ground… for the dog to eat…). <— Nod if you’ve been there.

 If things get really dirty, you can remove the seat cover and throw it in the washer.
 It does take some time and effort to remove the cover, but sometimes you gotta do it.